 In order to provide the support for pupils who have fallen behind furthest, we have organised appropriate pastoral support and a series of structured interventions focused in class and additionally to class-time learning.
 These are delivered either one to one or in small groups.
-The main focus for these interventions is likely to be on literacy and numeracy, alongside the above mentioned nurture and sessions.
+The focus for these interventions is likely to be on literacy and numeracy, alongside the abovementioned nurture and sessions.
 Educational research provides us with extensive evidence that highlights the long-term negative impact of beginning secondary school without secure reading and literacy skills.
 Therefore, the acquisition of literacy skills is a high priority for our school.
-Evidence shows that programmes are likely to have the greatest impact where they meet a specific need, such as oral language skills, vocabulary or aspects of reading, including regular sessions maintained over a sustained, planned period.
+Evidence and reflections from past interventions shows that the programmes have a greater impact where they meet a specific need, such as oral language skills, vocabulary or aspects of reading, including regular sessions maintained over a sustained, planned period.
 These interventions are carefully planned and timetabled to enable consistent delivery.
 Our interventions also focus on other aspects of learning, such as behaviour or pupils' social and emotional needs.
 This has been identified as being crucial to academic attainment both through academic research and our own school-based reflections.
 Effective intervention always follows assessment as a baseline; this ensures that support is well targeted and enables accurate monitoring of pupil progress from this.

-Additional information utilised regarding high-quality programmes that have undergone rigorous evaluation is available on the EEF's Promising Projects list which we used to inform our provision.
+Additional information utilised regarding high-quality programmes that have undergone rigorous evaluation is available on the EEF's Promising Projects list, which we used to inform our provision.